What Are the Causes of Bruxism (Teeth Grinding)?

 The current medical understanding of the etiology of bruxism is not well developed, and there are many more questions remaining about what causes teeth grinding.
 However, there appears to be a hereditary component, meaning that teeth grinding can be passed down genetically from parent to child.
 Other common causes include:

-Stress — The number-one cause of jaw clenching and teeth grinding is stress, which often causes people to subconsciously grate their teeth.
-This can occur both while asleep and while awake, but may be more prominent at night for some people.
+– Stress — The number-one cause of jaw clenching and teeth grinding is stress, which often causes people to subconsciously grind their teeth.
+This can occur while asleep and while awake, but may be more prominent at night for some people.

 Bruxism is the medical term used to describe the involuntary grinding of one’s teeth.
-It is a common oral condition that affects both adults and children, and can result in jaw pain, headaches, damaged teeth, and other dental issues.
+It is a common oral condition that affects both adults and children and can result in jaw pain, headaches, damaged teeth, and other dental issues.
 In extreme cases, bruxism can lead to TMJ disorder, which can cause significant pain and discomfort in the jaw joints and surrounding muscles.
-It is important for individuals to recognize the early warning signs of bruxism so they can seek treatment to prevent any further damage or pain.
+Individuals need to recognize the early warning signs of bruxism so they can seek treatment to prevent any further damage or pain.

 Bruxism is a condition in which a person grinds or clenches their teeth involuntarily.
-It is believed to be under-diagnosed disorders and is estimated to affect 8 to 31% of the population.
+It is believed to be an underdiagnosed disorder and is estimated to affect 8 to 31% of the population.
 In some cases, bruxism is mild and goes unnoticed, but in more severe cases it can lead to headaches, jaw pain, tooth sensitivity, and tooth loss.
 This condition can be caused by stress, sleep disturbances, or malocclusion.

 Furthermore, there are some signs and symptoms you should be aware of that indicate teeth grinding may require further evaluation: